Robust Unsupervised Video Anomaly Detection by Multi-Path Frame Prediction: Experiments

 \subsection{Ablation Studies}

 In this section, we investigate each component in the proposed {\ourmethod} and validate their effectiveness in detail.
-The ablation studies were conducted on the CUHK Avenue dataset, and the full results are shown in Table~\ref{tab:ablation}.
+The ablation studies were conducted on all four datasets, and the full results are shown in Table~\ref{tab:ablation}.

-\para{{\Multi} network and ConvGRU} We used the ablated model from Liu \etal~\cite{liu2018ano_pred} trained with only the intensity and gradient losses as the baseline.
-While having no complicated optical flow or adversarial learning components, this baseline still obtained a competitive AUC score of 82.8\% on \data{Avenue}.
+\para{{\Multi} network and ConvGRU} We took the ablated model from Liu \etal~\cite{liu2018ano_pred} trained with only the intensity and gradient losses as the baseline on \data{Avenue}.
+While having no complicated optical flow or adversarial learning components, this baseline still obtained a competitive AUROC score of 82.8\%.
 First, we inserted one ConvGRU prediction module at the bottom of the U-Net and removed the shortcut concatenations in U-Net to get a pure single-path network.
-The modified network architecture could be seen as the one in Figure~\ref{fig:architecture}, with only the last prediction module and no non-local block.
+The modified network architecture could be seen as the one in Fig.~\ref{fig:architecture}, with only the last prediction module and no non-local block.
 As the original shortcuts could have suppressed gradient vanishing and passed information directly, the modified model suffered a decline in its performance as expected.
-Thanks to the added ConvGRU part which captured temporal information explicitly, the AUC score dropped to 82.4\% with a loss of only 0.3\%.
-However, after we added back {\multi} connections equipped with ConvGRUs, the AUC score was significantly boosted to 86.1\% with an improvement of 3.7\%.
+Thanks to the added ConvGRU part which captured temporal information explicitly, the AUROC score dropped to 82.4\% with a loss of only 0.3 percentage points on \data{Avenue}.
+However, after we added back {\multi} connections equipped with ConvGRUs, the AUROC score was significantly boosted to 86.1\% with an improvement of 3.7 percentage points.
+On other datasets, the ablated baseline is not available, but the improvement by {\multi} structure is still clear, ranging from 1.0 percentage point (on \data{Ped2}) to 2.6 percentage points (on \data{Ped1}).
 The results demonstrate that the prediction fusion of different scales is extremely effective, especially with recurrent neural networks that capture complemented temporal information.

 \para{Non-local block} We further added a non-local block before the ConvGRU in each prediction module to better capture the long-range spatial information.
-This modification helped the model obtain an improvement of 0.6\% in terms of the AUC score, from 86.1\% to 86.7\%.
-This ablated model performed the second best among compared strong baselines in Table~\ref{tab:scores}, which indicates that non-local blocks are essential components which enhance the learning ability and discriminative power of our model.
+This modification helped the model obtain an improvement of 0.6 percentage points in terms of the AUROC score, from 86.1\% to 86.7\% on \data{Avenue}, and the ablated model performed the second best among compared strong baselines in Table~\ref{tab:scores}, which indicates that non-local blocks are essential components which enhance the learning ability and discriminative power of our model.
+On other datasets, the model with non-local block gained from 0.4 to 1.0 percentage point improvement.